tfulanchan/academy/docs/disclosure/disclosure-51-88.md

     <div>The market adds a mark next to the company's name on the market's website, symbolizing that the company's accumulated losses have reached 50% of its capital, immediately after the announcement referred to in clause (a) of this article is issued. </div>
   </div>
 </details>

-20. What are the procedures and instructions for companies whose shares are listed in capital market, whose accumulated losses amounted to 50% or more of their capital?

-Answer reference: Section 5-5-2

 88